SmasherCoder/bank/README.md

  # User Story

  As a user
- I WANT to login my account and view all my checkings and savings account
+ I WANT to login my account and view my checking and savings account

  SO THAT i can view all the transactions for individual accounts.